jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 </pre>
 The `FROM` keyword on the other hand, is a one-and-only-one SQL keyword and thus the table/view following the `FROM` keyword can remain on the same line.
 Note: While old-style joins would make `FROM` a one-to-many keyword, the style guide does not allow old-style joins so it remains a one-and-only-one keyword.

+## First Item Alignment Rule <a id="first-item-alignment-rule"></a>
+It is acknowledged that extra time is required to maintain first-item